this-is-a-test-organisation/tyk-docs/tyk-docs/content/basic-config-and-security/control-limit-traffic/request-size-limits.md

 You can configure this easily from the API Designer in the Tyk Dashboard, or by manually adding the configuration to your API definition.

-This limit will be applied after any Gateway-level or API-level size limits; as for all of the size limit options provided by Tyk, this value is given in bytes.
+This limit will be applied after any Gateway-level or API-level size limits; in keeping with the other size limit options provided by Tyk, this value is given in bytes.

 #### Using the Tyk Dashboard
 To enforce a request size limit for a specific API endpoint, you will use from your API Endpoint Designer: